 Though the price is on the higher end for what it is, I think it is worth the investment for the features you get compared to its competition on the marketplace.
-Quite frankly, the hidden pocket travel scarf is a genius idea and I like how they're in plain colours so they're not easily recognisable.
+Quite frankly, the hidden pocket travel scarf is a genius idea and I like how they're in plain colors so they're not easily recognizable.

 I like that the scarves are made in the United States under fair conditions and they’re putting resources into being sustainable.
 For that alone, I would prefer to buy it over a cheap Chinese copy.